tylermurry/github-pr-landmine/README.md

-# 💣 PR Landmine for GitHub
+# 💣 PR Landmines for GitHub
 A simple, language agnostic solution for creating manual mutation tests directly in-line with a GitHub pull request

 # Overview